Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Data

-For the Obstruction Detection Model, there are only 164 examples of obstructed images.
-Three sets of non-obstructed images are sampled from the 5-class dataset, and undersampling is done purposefully to be approximately equal to the number of obstructed samples, while also representing observations from each class and site from the 5-class dataset, resulting in 194 non-obstructed images.
-In total, the two-class dataset for the Obstruction Detection Model contains only 358 images, and two-fold CV is used due to the limited number of observations.
-Two-fold CV provides the training and validation datasets only.
-Generally, it is not a best practice to omit a testing dataset, however, for the Obstruction Detection Model, the validation data is only used so much as to stop model training before overfitting occurs; no model testing or hyperparameter tuning is done (see Sections \ref{selection} and \ref{methodsODM}).
-Thus, using two-fold CV provides a practical solution given the limited size of the dataset.
-The purpose of three different samples of non-obstructed images is to provide a framework for ensembling.
-Although the obstructed examples are the same between each of the three datasets, having different non-obstructed examples makes for three different datasets that are trained separately and used to create a 3-member ensemble.
-This approach provides a way of doing ensembling without nested CV, which is impractical with this small dataset.
-Data splitting for the Obstruction Detection is shown in Fig. \ref{fig:ynobssplit}.
+For the Obstruction Detection Model, only 164 obstructed images are available.
+As shown in Fig. \ref{fig:ynobssplit}, three sets of non-obstructed images are sampled from the 5-class dataset to roughly match the non-obstructed count while still representing all classes and sites, yielding 194 non-obstructed images.
+Due to the small dataset containing 358 samples total, two-fold CV is used to provide training and validation splits only.
+Although omitting a test set is generally not a best practice, the validation data is used solely for early stopping; no model testing or hyperparameter tuning is performed (see Sections \ref{selection} and \ref{methodsODM}), making two-fold CV a practical choice for this small dataset.
+The three non-obstructed samples enable a 3-member ensemble: the obstructed images remain the same across datasets, but the varied non-obstructed samples produce three different datasets trained separately for the 3-member ensemble.
+This allows ensembling without nested CV, which is impractical for such a small dataset.